-However, if bringing other family members in the application, it is advisable to wait for further communication from Canadian authorities before going to a panel physician or visiting a clinic for health check.
+However, if bringing other family members in the application, it is advisable to wait for further communication from Canadian authorities before going to a panel physician or visiting a clinic for a health check.
 Typically, instructions are sent to the primary applicant on how to get the medical exam done.
 This requirement must be fulfilled within 30 days of receiving the instructions.
 Failure to follow the instruction will likely mean refusal of the application.

 What to bring in a medical exam

-On an applicant’s appointment for medical exam in a designated clinic or physician, he or she must bring the following:
+On an applicant’s appointment for a medical exam in a designated clinic or physician, he or she must bring the following:

 - proper identification (at least one document with photograph and signature, such as a passport, driver’s license or national identity card)